mrvanhoyte/Custom-Post-Type-Feature-Image-Token/README.md

 # Custom Feature Image Token

-A simple WordPress plugin that provides a shortcode to display the current post's featured image URL.
+A simple WordPress plugin that provides two shortcodes:
+- `[custom_featured_image_url]` to display the current post's featured image URL.
+- `[acf_version_link]` to display a link from the ACF 'version' field (if set for the post).

 ## Description

-Custom Feature Image Token adds a shortcode that returns the URL of the current post's featured image.
+Custom Feature Image Token adds two shortcodes:
+- `[custom_featured_image_url]` returns the URL of the current post's featured image.
 This is particularly useful when you need to dynamically reference the featured image URL in various contexts within your WordPress site.
+- `[acf_version_link]` returns the value of the Advanced Custom Fields (ACF) field named 'version' as a URL.
+If the field is not set, it returns a fallback '#'.

 ## Installation